How I Met Zig Ziglar

 Action Steps for My Readers:

-For all the wisdom that Zig shared over the years, his teachings on Attitude, Goal Setting, and Continuous Personal Development impacted me the strongest.
+For all the wisdom Zig shared over the years, his teachings on Attitude, Goal Setting, and Continuous Personal Development impacted me the strongest.

 Feed your mind with the positive and guard your associations carefully.
 These two choices will make or break you.

-Goal Setting: The highest achievers in life are always masters of goal setting.
+Goal Setting: The highest achievers are always masters of goal setting.
 Zig was a huge proponent of setting goals in all areas of your life.
-For years I’ve personally divided my goals into the areas of Faith, Family & Friends, Finance, and Fitness.
-For a goal to be valid is needs to written down and “SMART”:
+For years I’ve divided my goals into Faith, Family & Friends, Finance, and Fitness.
+For a goal to be valid, it needs to be written down and “SMART”:

 S – Specific